jackson-nestelroad/battler/fxlang.md

 It is often desired to use the result of an expression like a value, for function calls or variable assignment.
 Just like the `func_call` built-in wraps a function call statement into a value, the `expr` built-in wraps an expression into a value.

 - `$damage = expr($damage / 2)` - Divides `$damage` by 2.
-- `damage: expr($target.base_max_hp / 16)` - Applies damage to the target of the effect equal to 1/16 of their base maximum HP.
+- `damage: $target expr($target.base_max_hp / 16)` - Applies damage to the target of the effect equal to 1/16 of their base maximum HP.
 - `$something = func_call(max: expr($target.hp / 2), 1)` - Takes the maximum of `$target.hp / 2` and `1`, and assigns the result to `$something`.

 #### Returning Values